 I was staying in Chicago from October 12 to 16 for Ace Comic Con Midwest, where I met the MCU actors Tom Hiddleston and Elizabeth Olsen for photos and autographs.
 Plus I spent quality time with Bex: a Viable Paradise classmate and the coolest Chicagoan writer I know.
 This story acceptance came during my last day in Chicago, just as I was about to turn in for the night.
 I was double-checking my flight info to get back home when the acceptance email plopped into my inbox.
 I distinctly remember sitting up in the couch, looking across at Bex, and sharing the news to them before we went to sleep.
 What a great way to end an already awesome weekend.

 Bonus: Elizabeth Olsen and I channeling Dragon Ball nerdiness.
 (She joked that the pose made her arms sore.
 I’m 99% sure she doesn’t know what a fusion dance is, but I love that she did it with me anyway.
 She’s so adorkable.)

 Bonus #2: The Scarlet Witch fanart I showed for an autograph.
 I drew the dragon’s head to resemble Wanda’s hand.

 “Malebolge,” the story that got me admitted to Viable Paradise, has finally been accepted by a market that pays professional rate.
 It only feels right that this story would be the one to lead to my 1st pro sale.
-It skirted close to many pro markets such as Apex, Fireside, Podcastle, and Diabolical Plots with personal, final round responses, but never quite got through the door.
+It skirted close to many pro-rate paying markets such as Apex, Fireside, Podcastle, and Diabolical Plots with personal, final round responses, but never quite got through the door.
 It finally did with Ombak: a new southeast Asian magazine for weird fiction that pays 8 cents per word.
 I really look forward to getting this story out to the world.
 It will always have a special place in my heart.

 Title: The Sympathizer